stronnag/mwptools/docs/manual/docs/mwp-hid-device-support.md

 `mwp` uses only the `info` and `raw` commands.

-The `mwp-hid-server` also accepts commands on STDIN and replies to STDOUT.
-This is used when spawned by mwp, to mitigate Windows' startup synchronisation issues.
+The `mwp-hid-server` also accepts commands on `STDIN` and replies to `STDOUT`.
+This is used when spawned by mwp, to mitigate some Windows' startup synchronisation issues.

 #### `mwp-hid-cli`